THEXN/TShock/Configuration-file-setup.md

 _BanKillTileAbusers_: Bans players who attempt to kill tiles using TNT or exploits.
 Requires kick to be enabled.

 _KickKillTileAbuesrs_: Kicks players who attempt to kill tiles using TNT or exploits.

+_BanExplosives_: Bans players who attempt to throw a bomb or dynamite.

+_KickExplosives_: Kicks players who attempt to throw a bomb or dynamite.

+_SpawnProtection_: Prevents tiles from being placed within _SpawnProtectionRadius_ of the default spawn.

+_SpawnProtectionRadius_: Radius from spawn tile for _SpawnProtection_.

 The [[Cheating and Griefing Checks]], and what is classified as cheating and griefing is located on it's respective page.